 Items marked with * are recognised either as being provided indicatively at this point in time, or as required outside of the Phase 2 and 3 deadline (and therefore not subject to approval at this stage).

 Unit title: maximum 120 characters, succinct enough for a transcript.
 This will appear in the ‘Credits’ section on the unit catalogue webpage.

-Credits (CATS): in line with Academic Framework and Regulation guidelines.
+Credits (ECTS): in line with Academic Framework and Regulation guidelines.

 Level: FHEQ values: choose from 4, 5, 6, 7.
 Should align with course year in which unit is to be taught, where 4 is Year 1.

 Unit owning department: The department responsible determining the outcomes of the unit (i.e. the department where the Board of Examiners is located).
 Included on the programme catalogue webpage.

 *Unit convenor: the academic responsible for delivery of the unit.
 Does not appear online.